ksielemann/beet_pangenome/README.md

 This repository contains scripts relevant for the investigation of the beet pangenome for:

-A) identifying regions not present in the cultivated sugar beet, but associated with traits with relevance for breeding and
+A) employing *k*-mer- and gene-based methods to resolve the parental relationships of the tetraploid wild beet *B. corolliflora* and

-B) employing *k*-mer- and gene-based methods to resolve the parental relationships of the tetraploid wild beet *B. corolliflora*.
+B) identifying regions not present in the cultivated sugar beet, but associated with traits with relevance for breeding.